 As with all rides there comes a height requirement, and this one’s no different.
 Those who are 54” (137 cm) or taller will be able to cruise on.
 You’ll also be required to leave your personal belongings in a locker or with a guest who may not be going on the ride.
 Luckily I remembered my sunglasses just in time and grabbed them off my head.
 Lockers are conveniently placed around each of the rides at a minimal cost.
 My glasses did not go with me the second or third time on the Manta!

 SeaWorld offers a Fun Card for Florida and Georgia residents and also offers other guests a multi-park ticket to enjoy Aquatica, Discovery Cove and Busch Gardens.
 You may also get your 2nd visit free with a single-day ticket.
-With such great deals and an awesome ride, it’s hard to pass up this Manta experience.
+With such great bargains and an awesome ride, it’s hard to pass up this Manta experience.
 Roller coaster lovers everywhere should definitely glide in for this one.
 I’ll be going again, and again, and again…

 Last Updated on July 20, 2016